MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-configuration-manager.md

 To view the Office 365 Client Management dashboard in the Configuration Manager console, go to **Software Library** > **Overview** > **Office 365 Client Management**.
 At the top of the dashboard, use the **Collection** drop-down setting to filter the dashboard data by members of a specific collection.

-In the dashboard, make sure you see the Office versions, languages, and update channels that you deployed for each collection.
+In the dashboard, make sure you see the versions, languages, and update channels that you deployed for each collection.

 > [!IMPORTANT]
 > If the data is not displaying, you might need to enable hardware inventory and select the **Office 365 ProPlus Configurations** hardware inventory class.
 For more information, see [Configure hardware inventory](/mem/configmgr/core/clients/manage/inventory/configure-hardware-inventory).

 ## Customize your deployment

-The steps in this article cover the standard best practice recommendations from Microsoft, if you've chosen to deploy Semi-Annual Enterprise Channel.
+The steps in this article cover the standard best practice recommendations from Microsoft.
 This section covers the most common customizations to these best practices.
 If you want to build a customized deployment, we still recommend that you start with the Office 365 Installer.
 The wizard automates the creation of detection rules, deployment types, and fetching the required source and setup files.
 It's easier to start with the wizard and customize later than to start from scratch.

 ### Build and deploy multiple packages to multiple deployment groups